Frequently Asked Questions

 QUESTION: Are PURE's products vegan?

-ANSWER: Mila, Acai, Goji, Acai Plus, and Organic* Sulfur are currently labeled as vegan.
-Some of PURE's products, such as Liquid and Capsule Cleanse, GoYin, Greens, Probiotic, Alkaline Water Concentrate, Cell Water, Silver, Green Coffee Bean, Immune6, CardioClean, Noni, Mangosteen, Fusion, Metabolic Boost, Fasting Solution, Ionic Blend, Control, Moomiyo Edge, E2, Hydration, and ENERGY are void of animal or animal-derived ingredients in the formula.
+ANSWER: Mila, Acai, Goji, Organic Sulfur and Matcha Vegan Shake are currently labeled as vegan.
+Some other formulas, such as HealthTrim® Cleanse, GoYin, Greens, Probiotic, Alkaline Water Concentrate, Silver, Green Coffee Bean, Immune 6, Noni, Mangosteen, Fusion, Metabolic ONE, GPS Adapt, GPS Energize, GPS Hydrate, and ENERGY do not contain animal or animal-derived ingredients.